Schoolhouse Moolah

 Goal

 Schoolhouse Moolah is a tool used in schools in the United States used to teach children about financial literacy.
-With plans to release the app in Fall 2025, the client wanted the marketing website up and running leading up to the launch to direct interested users.
+With plans to release the app in Fall 2025, the client wanted the marketing website up and running leading up to the launch to have a place to direct interested users to gain more information.

 Approach

-A host of characters were provided by an illustrator, and from there I crafted a memorable and unique visual identity by selecting typography, a colour palette, and both sourcing and creating graphics.
-I worked with the client to iterate and refine, and once it was solidified, and the app designs were underway, I moved on to design the marketing website.
+A host of animal characters were provided by an illustrator, and from there, I crafted a memorable and unique visual identity by selecting typography, a colour palette, and both sourcing and creating graphics.
+I drew from competitor and market research conducted prior to my joining the project to craft an identity that would resonate with teachers and students, and also set the brand apart from other educational apps.
+I worked with the client, facilitating brand workshops to iterate and refine.
+Once the visual identity was solidified, and the app designs were underway, I moved on to design the marketing website.

 The client had a lot of content they wanted to include on the site, and I worked with them to strategize and build a flexible sitemap that allowed us to adhere to our tight launch timeline while also considering future growth and needs of the site.
 From here, I created wireframes, wrote copy, and then created high fidelity designs for desktop and mobile, building out re-usable blocks to ensure consistency and ease during development.